Foxhoundn/synthax-code-theme/README.md

 <img src="https://github.com/foxhoundn/synthax-code-theme/raw/master/themes/img/synthax_logo.png" alt="Syntax Theme Code Example" width="800" />

-# SYNTHAX - dark theme for VS Code

-WIP: Ride on the retro waves of future with this dark colorful theme for VS Code
+# SYNTHAX - Ride on the retro waves of future with this dark colorful theme for VS Code.

 This theme is still work in progress, and right now works only with **.js, .jsx and .json** files.